Ruling TRS in T'gana to hold protests against NDA govt, demanding paddy procurement | Headlines

 He said on Tuesday that 600 lakh metric tons of rice was procured across the country during 2020-21 kharif marketing season.
 Out of that, 94 lakh metric tons was procured in Telangana which was the second highest, he said.

-It shows the Modi government's sincerity towards the Telangana farmers, he said.
+It shows the Modi government's sincerity towards the Telangana farmers, he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)